ucg8j/blog/posts/goodbye-whatsapp.md

 -Chamath Palihapitiya, former head of Facebook’s user growth team

 ## 😐 I won't make a difference if I move, I'm just one person
 This a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) argument.
 People make the same argument when it comes to voting and democracy.
 If everyone believes that and doesn't vote, then the one dictator who wants to take power can walk down to the ballot box and cast that one vote and take control.
-An extreme hypothetical, but the point is, you might not feel like you might not make that much of a difference but collectively it does.
+An extreme hypothetical, but the point is, you might not feel like you make that much of a difference but collectively we make an impact.

 ## 🙃 I don't want another app on my phone
 This argument is pretty lazy but I have had it.
 We are downloading apps all the time, whether it's to pay for parking, collect coffee loyalty points, play games or the latest hip social media thing the cool kids are using.
-Ethical win for the price of moving your digits on that mini screen your eyes are glued to.
+An ethical win for the price of moving your digits on that mini screen your eyes are glued to.

 ## 🤔 Ok, you've piqued my interest, where can I learn even more?
 The following Netflix documentaries: